Polypheme2/MFE_host_app/README.txt

         @schematics/angular          17.0.0 (cli-only)

 3 - NOTE :
-    - If you have a look at git, you will sie that commits name are following step by step how the project has been built.
+    - If you have a look at git commit stack, you will see that commits comments are describing step by step how the project has been built.

 3 - DEVELOPPEMENT PROCESS :
     - step1 : Create a folder named native_federation